uzukwujp/Darey.io-Internship/project-twenty.md

  - Part 1:

-   - Create an account in Docker Hub
+   - Write a Dockerfile for the TODO app
-   - Create a new Docker Hub repository
+   - Run both database and app on your laptop Docker Engine
-   - Push the docker images from your PC to the repository
+   - Access the application from the browser